 What Is Rental Property Depreciation?

-3 Steps to Make a Rental Property Depreciation Calculator in Excel
+How to Make a Rental Property Depreciation Calculator in Excel: 3 Quick Steps

 We have created a rental property depreciation dataset to estimate the depreciation and the taxable asset value over a span of time.
 We have calculated the amount of the assets’ rental value for 10 years.
 But we extended the depreciation period by 27.5 years.
 So, you will get the Year-end Taxable Rental Value at the end of 10 years.

 Not to mention, we have used the Microsoft 365 version.
 You may use any other version at your convenience.

 - In the very first step, we have to create the outline of the dataset.
 The dataset will contain the Asset Value, the Land Value, and the Asset Basis attributes.
 We also put the Time Period for which we want to calculate the Depreciation.